Apple Pippin: Peripherals

-Standard equipment in every Apple Pippin package includes a dial-up analog modem (earlier packages included a 14.4 kbit/s modem (PA-82010 or PA-82007), while later packages included a 33.6 kbit/s modem (PA-82017/BDE-82017)) over a GeoPort interface and one corded AppleJack gamepad.
+Standard equipment in every Pippin package includes a dial-up analog modem (earlier packages included a 14.4 kbit/s modem (PA-82010 or PA-82007), and later packages included a 33.6 kbit/s modem (PA-82017/BDE-82017)) over a GeoPort interface and one corded AppleJack gamepad.

 Originally, the expansion of the Pippin was to be by way of the docking station.
 However, Apple was looking forward to third-party manufacturers producing add-on products, such as PCMCIA slots, MPEG-2 codecs, among others.
 Some add-ons were made available by Bandai and other third-party manufacturers, this includes a docking station with a 3.5-inch floppy disk drive (PA-82002), a Deltis 230 MO Docking Turbo (MOS330P) with a 230 MB magneto-optical disk drive that is manufactured by Olympus Optical Co.
 Ltd. (requires KINKA 1.2 or later); and AppleJack wireless controller/gamepad (PA-82014/BDE-82014), and a Keyboard drawing pad stylus combination through the AppleJack ADB interface (PA-82003).

-Note that earlier releases of the Bandai Pippin ATMARK could not use the 230MB MO drive; later models had this support added.
-Unfortunately, Bandai nor Apple sold the ROM-BIOS upgrades as a finished good.

-Other peripherals not designed specifically for the Pippin line can also be used without modification of the hardware or operating system listed of an Apple Color StyleWriter 1500 and 2500 series through its serial port, an external SCSI hard disk drive (requires external SCSI), and an Iomega Zip 100 SCSI external drive (requires external SCSI.)

-Standard Apple-made ADB devices, such as the Apple Keyboard line, and the Apple Desktop Bus mouse, can be used on a Pippin via an ADB-to-AppleJack adapter.
-AppleJack devices can be used on an ADB-based Macintosh by creating a homemade AppleJack-to-ADB adapter (PA-82005/BDE-8005).
-Some devices, such as the AppleJack gamepad (PA-82004), require extensions for the Macintosh system software.